exlexer/oocm-area-book/README.md

 # AreaBook

-Sections of the Repo
+## Sections of the Repo

-## auth
+### auth

-local copy of passport-local
+local copy of passport-local as well as index.js, which sets up two passport strategies, one for Signup and one for Signin

-## db
+### db

-Database queries by data-type
+Database queries by data-type, these are exported and used in routes and sms actions

-## public
+### public

-Front-End built in Angular
+Front-End built in Angular using states to view menu and personalized dashboard

-## routes
+### routes

-Routes by info-type
+Routes by info-type that send the front end or query the database using the db folder

-## sheets
+### sheets

-utilities for creating and updating google sheets
+utilities for creating and updating google sheets with recent convert information

-## twilio
+### twilio

 utilities for recieving and sending messages from twilio